Our practice and your privacy

 Collection, use and disclosure of your health information

-Information about your medical history and you family medical history is necessary to form accurate diagnosis and treatment planning.
+Information about your medical history and your family medical history is necessary to form accurate diagnosis and treatment planning.
 This information is generally collected directly from you or otherwise with your consent.
-However from time to time we may receive information from others, like X-Rays and letters of referral.
-When this occurs we will, where possible, make sure you know we have received this information.
+However, from time to time we may receive information from others, like X-Rays and letters of referral.
+When this occurs, we will, where possible, make sure you know we have received this information.

 To ensure quality and continuity of patient care your health information may have to be shared with other health care providers from time to time.